-Revisiting the Day John Deacon Joined Queen
+The Day John Deacon Joined Queen

-As a child, Deacon had a keen interest in electronics, and spent much time fiddling with radios and reel to reel tape machines.
-That could have been his calling were it not for a certain musical explosion that hit him hard.
-As with countless teenagers across the globe, it was the Beatles that cemented Deacon's interest in playing rock and roll.
+As a child, Deacon had a keen interest in electronics, and spent a lot of time fiddling with radios and reel-to-reel tape machines.
+That could have been his calling, were it not for a certain musical explosion that hit him hard: As with countless teenagers across the globe, the Beatles cemented Deacon's interest in playing rock 'n' roll.

 Deacon quickly learned his way around a guitar, and by age 14 had formed his first band, the Opposition.
-They made some noise around his home turf of Leicester, England, but in 1966 when the Opposition's bass player quit, Deacon decided to make the move to the rhythm section.
-With John on bass, the band carried on for a couple more years in various lineups and names.
-Eventually, Deacon left the band to study electronics at Chelsea College, University of London.
-For a moment, his first interest had won out, but that would soon change once again.
+They made some noise around his home turf of Leicester, England.
+When the Opposition's bass player quit in 1966, however, Deacon decided to make the move to the rhythm section.
+The band carried on for a couple more years in various lineups and names with Deacon manning the bass.

 Eventually, however, he left to study electronics at Chelsea College, University of London.
 His first interest had won out for a moment, but that would soon change once again.